Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: System-bath Matsubara Dynamics

 \section{System-bath Matsubara Dynamics}

-In this Section, we focus on deriving the Matsubara approximation to the direct-product Kubo TCF of \eqn{qdp} (Secs.~IIIA and IIIB), and also develop a real-noise approximation to it (Sec.
+In this Section, we derive the Matsubara approximation to the direct-product Kubo TCF of \eqn{qdp} (Secs.~IIIA and IIIB), and develop a real-noise approximation to it (Sec.
 IIIC).
 These derivations can easily be modified to give the Matsubara approximation to the equilibrium Kubo TCF of \eqn{qexact} (see Appendix~\ref{app:equilibrium}).